A Brief History of Plumtree

 The church has been a focal point for the village for a very long time and continues to provide a venue not just for the regular services but for special occasions such as Flower Festivals.

-As well as being open for regular services, the church is open to visitors on Saturday mornings from 10:00 to 12:00.
+As well as being open for regular services, the church is frequently open to visitors.
 You can browse around at your own pace and use the detailed information sheets to learn more about the church and its churchyard.
 For £1 you can purchase a colourful church guide.

 Plumtree School stands at the crossroads in the centre of the village.
 A plaque on the wall bears the inscription "Plumtree School, erected by W. E. Elliott Esq.
 A.D.
 1840".
 It is thought that, prior to this, there could have been a school of some sort in the village as the 1832 directory mentions: "S Parr, schoolmaster", but it is not clear where this was.
 However Samuel Parr is listed as schoolmaster in the 1851 census returns, so he could have held that office when the new building opened.